Cloud-SPAN/cloud-admin-guide-1-setting-work-environments/_episodes/03-configure-terminal-environment.md

 > ![Screenshot of Linux terminal with the name of the script "csinstances_create.sh" circled](../fig/config-linux-env/10-windows-command-prompt-entering-command-to-install-awscli.png){: width="900px"}
 >
 > ### **Complete the installation of the AWS CLI**
 > A series of windows will pop up once you launch the installation.
-The heading of each window is listed below in *italics* and in **bold** what you need to click, check or select on each window (only the first window below the list):
+The heading of each window is listed below in *italics* and in **bold** what you need to click, check or select on each window (only the first window in the list is shown below):
 >
 > - *Welcome to the AWS Command Line Interface v2 Setup Wizard*
 >   - click  **Next**